-Simulating electromagnetic stirring will soon be possible with THERCAST®, our software dedicated to continuous casting, ingot casting and foundry processes.
+Simulating electromagnetic stirring is avalaible with THERCAST®, our software dedicated to continuous casting, ingot casting and foundry processes.

 What is electromagnetic stirring (EMS)?